decretist/Dissertation/Chapter4/chapter4.markdown

 overall mean frequency of occurrence of *non* for the combined *dicta* from the first recension, *de Penitentia*, and the second recension is therefore 1,936 occurrences out of 81,049 words or 23.8868 per 1,000.
-The mean of the mean frequencies of occurrence of *non* for each of the samples is the mean of 23.9804, 26.7831, and 21.4662, or 24.0765 occurrences per 1,000.
+The mean of the normalized frequencies of occurrence of *non* for each of the samples is the mean of 23.9804, 26.7831, and 21.4662, or 24.0765 occurrences per 1,000.

 Comparing the frequencies of occurrence of *in* and *non* in the two